Gay bathhouse: China

-In March 2008 a series of police raids in gay bathhouses and at gay meeting spots in Beijing have resulted in arrests and bathhouse closures.
+In March 2008, a series of police raids in gay bathhouses and at gay meeting spots in Beijing have resulted in arrests and bathhouse closures.
 This included raids on two branches of the Oasis bathhouses, known to be the most popular in Beijing.
 In 2000, police arrested 37 men in a Guangzhou gay spa on charges of prostitution.
 Homosexuality was legalised in China in 1997.

 Germany, Austria and Switzerland

 The German-speaking countries have many gay bathhouses (schwule Saunas) since homosexuality had been legalized in 1969 (and later).
-The oldest ones are the Hotel Deutsche Eiche (German Oak) in Munich, the Vulcan-Sauna in Hanover and Kaiserbründ in Vienna.
+The oldest ones are the Hotel Deutsche Eiche (German Oak) in Munich, the Vulcan-Sauna in Hanover and Kaiserbründl in Vienna.

 Sweden

 During the AIDS crisis in the 1980s, the Swedish government in 1987 banned gay saunas (bastuklubb), by amending the country's public health law, the Infections Protection Act under the law known informally as the Bastuklubbslagen (SFS 1987:375).
 The aim was to stop the spread of HIV and other sexually transmitted diseases.
 The law was criticised by noted gay rights organisation RSFL.
 Gay saunas were re-legalised on the 1 July 2004 due to a revision of law.
-The first gay sauna to be opened since the law was repelled was Klubb Vegas in Stockholm in April 2005.
+The first gay sauna to be opened since the law was repealed was Klubb Vegas in Stockholm in April 2005.